cj-mills/christianjmills/_posts/2020-12-17-In-Game-Style-Transfer-Experiments-1.md

 ### Training Results

 As you can see below, this model produces much less flickering than the `fast_neural_style` model.
-The next step was to see how this transferred to Unity.
+The next step was to see how well this transferred to Unity.

 ![lynx_380p_cropped](..\images\in-game-style-transfer-experiments\part-1\lynx_380p_cropped.gif)